 Your Jammu to Killar motorcycle trip ends here as you start moving back today.

-The unavailability of life and the significance of having-your-luck-by-your-side makes things even more challenging on Gulabgarh to Killar, so be prepared for it.
+The unavailability of life and the significance of having your luck by your side makes things even more challenging in Gulabgarh to Killar, so be prepared for it.

 - If you plan to go all the way to Killar and back, leave at the first light and & spare at least 7 to 10 hours of riding in total.

-- We rode only up to Sansari (35 km one side), clicked a few happy selfies at Himachal border and returned, and still ended up riding over 6 hours.
+- We rode only up to Sansari (35 km on one side), clicked a few happy selfies at the Himachal border and returned, and still ended up riding for over 6 hours.

 - Since you will be riding on slippery gravel, with a deep fall moving along on your right, be sure your tires have a proper grip.

 - It’s definitely not a good idea to drive a four-wheel on Gulabgarh to Killar route unless you have a driving efficiency level of 10/10.

 Before you leave Gulabgarh, as we did, drive 10 minutes to a hot spring location called ‘Tapta Paani’ to quickly rejuvenate and fine-tune your driving senses.

 The highlight of the Gulabgarh to Patnitop will be until Kishatwar from where the road will turn into how most other Himalayan roads appear — boring and easy.
 Even after an uncountable number of stops, we reached you should do the entire stretch in less than 5 hours.

 - I think the reason why I found Gulabgarh to Patnitop boring is that we had seen better roads on the way.

 - If you are only doing this bit, you will certainly enjoy the route, so don’t lose your heart.